 JSON Editor Online contains two panels, and in each panel you can open a different JSON document.
 The editors in the left and right panel have three modes: code, tree, and table.

 In code mode, the JSON document is rendered as regular text, which is most familiar for developers.
 In this mode you can see the actual, raw JSON text as is, with white spacing, indentation, and all delimiters like double quotes, commas, and semicolons.
 You can edit your JSON and format or compact it.

 In tree mode, the JSON is rendered in a high level JSON editor, focusing on the data contents rather than every comma and double quote.
 This mode is useful especially when working with large JSON documents, to easily copy, paste, transform, or extract sections of it.
 The tree mode also supports highlighting of differences between two JSON documents.

 This page gives an overview of the features that JSON Editor Online offers.
 You can find more in-depth information in the Documentation.

 When working with JSON data, you sometimes have to see what's inside the data, search or analyse it, or make some changes.
 Data coming from a server is typically compacted (minified), and not easy to read for a developer.
 JSON Editor Online makes it easy for you to view and edit your data.

 One of the most basic and most used features is to format and beautify your JSON.
-To see what the data of your JSON document looks like, simply paste (or drag & drop) it in the editor, and click the "Format" button.
+To see what the data of your JSON document looks like, simply paste (or drag & drop) it in the editor, and click the "Format" or "Smart Format" button.
 When in tree mode, you don't even have to click a Format button: the document is directly rendered in a human friendly way.
 When copying the data again, it will be formatted by default.
 There is also an explicit "Copy" button available in the menu, where you can choose to copy the document in either a formatted or compacted way.

 JSON Editor Online is a powerful tool to query and process your JSON document.
 It can be used to filter, sort, and transform your data.